 Ash Trees Damaged by Emerald Ash Borers in Exton, PA

-Emerald Ash Borers create damage to ash trees in Exton, Pennsylvania, and surrounding areas.
-Ash trees are a widespread species in the neighboring towns and counties of Pennsylvania such as Exton.
+Emerald Ash Borers in Exton, PA, have caused significant damage to ash trees in surrounding areas.
+Ash trees are widely found in Exton’s neighboring towns and counties in Pennsylvania.
 The tree belongs to the family of Oleaceae and grows in both warm and cold climates.
-The ash species are commonly found in Asia, some parts of Europe and the United States.
+The ash species are commonly found in Asia, some parts of Europe, and the United States.
 Mature ash trees can grow from 30-120 feet in height with 35-50 inches in diameter.

 Ash Tree Damage by Emerald Ash Borers

 The beautiful ash trees are vulnerable to an attack by Emerald Ash Borers.
-The jewel-like green beetles have killed millions of ash trees in the country since they arrived in 2002.
-The beetles have damaged ash trees across fifteen states with almost 34 counties affected in Pennsylvania alone as of 2013.
+The jewel-like green beetles have killed millions of ash trees in the country since they arrived and were identified in North America in 2002.
+In 2014, ash forests in Pennsylvania were reduced by 12 percent as a result of EAB spreading.
+The beetles have damaged ash trees across 35 states, with every country in Pennsylvania reporting a presence of EAB as of 2020.
 Included in this epidemic is the area around Exton.
 The widespread EAB infestation is still prevalent today.

 Signs and Symptoms of EAB Damage

 How can you detect an Emerald Ash Borer infestation in ash trees?

 By directly examining the ash tree, one can identify if eggs, larvae, and EAB have invaded the ash trees.
 The common symptoms of Emerald Ash Borer damage may show up with one or more of these signs and symptoms: